 Experienced Divorce Lawyers Serving the Dallas Area

 Are you heading for a divorce or have another family law matter?
 In order to ensure that your legal rights are protected and that you obtain the best possible result, you need dedicated legal support.
 Finding a divorce attorney that you trust to be your voice and give you the advocacy you need can be a confusing task.
-At O’Neil Wysocki P.C., our divorce specialists understand that you have many choices.
+At O’Neil Wysocki P.C., our experienced Dallas divorce attorneys understand that you have many choices.
 However, we believe our qualifications and history of legal service puts us front and center for your consideration in this most important decision.

 Board-Certified Divorce Experts On Your Side

 Our firm brings over 155 years of collective legal experience to your family law case.
 As a boutique law firm, we combine the personalized service you would expect to find from a smaller firm combined with the high level of proficiency and professionalism of a much larger firm.
 Additionally, we offer a qualification that few divorce firms have at their disposal, which is the leadership of two Family Law Board-Certified Specialists.
 Overall, we have three Board-certified attorneys and Board-certified paralegals on our staff working for you with the specialized knowledge and training that these titles give them – and you.
-Furthermore, we provide all of our family law services to individuals and families in Spanish as well as English.
+Furthermore, our divorce attorneys provide all of our family law services to individuals and families in Spanish as well as English.

 Divorce Services We Provide

 Our firm provides a full array of divorce services.
 Because we concentrate only on family law, we have gained deep experience and insight into Texas law and proceedings, how courts view various family law issues, and how to thoroughly prepare your case to give you the best chance of success in reaching your legal objectives.

 This detailed approach applies to all Texas divorce issues such as: